-The Reactions Framework surpasses previous interaction frameworks in both speed and flexibility in types of processes that can be added to simulations.
+The Reactions Framework is new in VSim 9.
+It surpasses previous interaction frameworks in both speed and flexibility in types of processes that can be added to simulations.
 See Reactions Text-Setup Introduction, as well as relevant sections in the VSim User Guide for more general information on the Reaction framework.

-The Reaction framework collisions are available when particles in the Basic Settings element is set to include particles and the collision framework is set to reactions.
+The Reaction framework collisions are available when particles in the vsimcomposer-basic-settings element is set to include particles and the collision framework is set to reactions.
 This will add a "Reactions" element to appear within the "Particle Dynamics" element.